arunviswanathan91/TranscriptomicsTutorials/README.md

 - The sample barcodes provided are examples.
 Replace them with the specific barcodes relevant to your research.
 - This script is intended as a starting point.
 Feel free to modify and expand it to suit your specific research needs.

-## Contributing

-We welcome contributions to improve this tutorial.
-Please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- The TCGA Research Network for providing the data
-- The developers of TCGAbiolinks and other R packages used in this tutorial